klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/subbridge.md

 # Namespace subbridge <a id="namespace-subbridge"></a>

 The namespace `subbridge` provides functions related to Service Chain.
-To use functions in this namespace, the option `subbridge` should be enabled in the SEN connected to the service chain.
+To use the functions in this namespace, the option `subbridge` should be enabled in the SEN connected to the service chain.

 ## subbridge_nodeInfo <a id="subbridge_nodeInfo"></a>